 Designing the future with advanced understanding

-With more than 120 process models, CPES can be used on nearly all water and wastewater projects worldwide for conceptual design, cost estimating and technology comparison.
+With more than 120 process models, Replica Parametric Design can be used on nearly all water and wastewater projects worldwide for conceptual design, cost estimating and technology comparison.
 The software utilizes parametric engineering algorithms based on the successful implementation of previous projects to provide detailed and accurate scope, cost estimates and 3D visualizations for projects early in their lifespans.

-CPES also produces lifecycle costs, energy usage and an environmental impact summary, which includes items like greenhouse gas emissions and truck traffic, for each project.
+Replica Parametric Design also produces lifecycle costs, energy usage and an environmental impact summary, which includes items like greenhouse gas emissions and truck traffic, for each project.
 The environmental impact summary is based on key construction quantities (e.g. concrete, steel, earthwork, etc.) as well as facility power, chemical and residuals consumption and/or generation.
 Early estimates of environmental impacts help to inform more sustainable water management decision‑making.
-We’ve used CPES on a wide range of projects, from an for a community rapidly diminishing its groundwater supply to a that blends three water sources together using the latest, large-scale treatment technologies.
+We’ve used the software on a wide range of projects, from an aquifer replenishment system for a community rapidly diminishing its groundwater supply to a first-of-its-kind water treatment system in southwest Florida that blends three water sources together using the latest, large-scale treatment technologies.